A refreshing homage to the ‘80s (especially Steven Spielberg’s movies) that will be pure nostalgia for those who grew up

 But, of course, it is the kids who make Stranger Things as refreshing as those delicious movies from the ‘80s, especially Gaten Matarazzo, who is hilarious and gets the best lines (“You really need to learn more about compasses.”)
 Sometimes these kids sound too much like adults but they are always convincing.
 And the sense of humor is actually one of the best qualities of the show, which even includes a priceless joke on how easy it is for two teenagers to buy a whole lot of things in a gun shop in Indiana.
 As for the rest of the cast, David Harbour does a nice job as a character moved by a personal loss while Mathew Modine is sadly wasted as a one-dimensional villain that seems more like a wax sculpture than a human being.

-Stranger Things has its qualities, that’s right, and they include the effective visual effects (I love the design of the Upside Down with those small cotton-like particles floating in the air) and fantastic scenes like a little girl seeing the Demogorgon coming out of a wall and the moment when Joyce devises a way of communicating with Will using Christmas lights.
-It is also a wonder to see a well-written dialogue scene such as the one between Joyce and Hooper in the fourth episode, a lesson of how to avoid the clichés of “You are not well,” etc. And how could I not go crazy with a teacher’s wonderful explanation about the way to access another dimension or an awesome murder scene to the sound of “White Rabbit” by Jefferson Airplane?
+Stranger Things has its qualities, that’s right, and they include the effective visual effects (I love the design of the Upside Down with those small cotton-like particles floating in the air) and fantastic scenes like a little girl seeing the Demogorgon coming out of a wall or the moment when Joyce devises a way of communicating with Will using Christmas lights.
+It is also a wonder to see a well-written dialogue scene such as the one between Joyce and Hooper in the fourth episode, a lesson on how to avoid clichés like “You are not well,” etc. And how could I not go crazy with a teacher’s wonderful explanation about the way to access another dimension or an awesome murder scene to the sound of “White Rabbit” by Jefferson Airplane?